Skip to content

 The exciting thing about the epigenetic concept is that it involves biochemical changes (often in the form of so-called methyl groups) that allow the "hard drive" (=genetics) to be read in different areas.
 This means that the activation or deactivation of genes is the relevant, epigenetically measurable factor.

-Ideally, the targeted improvement of risks over a period of 1-2 years and thus a positive influence on biological age is possible.
+Ideally, targeted improvement of risks over a period of 1-2 years and thus a positive influence on biological age is possible.

 MoleQlar: